FOSSEE/st-scripts/embellishing_a_plot/script.rst

 {{{Show slide containing question 4}}}

-Pause the video and do this exercise.
-Resume the video, after the exercise is solved.

 ..
 R24

-{{{ Let us try out the following exercise }}}
+Pause the video here, try out the following exercise and resume the video.

 Change the title of the figure such that the whole title is formatted in LaTeX style.